 6. Edit the reel

 This might be the most time-consuming part of the reel creating process.
 It consists of adding the on-screen text, cutting and trimming clips (if you didn’t use the timer feature), adjusting any transitions, and other various adjustments.
-To edit the reels, I use the Instagram app, YouCut or even the Android built-in editor, which is pretty good.
+To edit the reels, I use the Instagram app for all the simple reels, and I use CapCut for all the ones that are more complex, especially talking head reels.
 There is a bunch of different video editing apps out there, so find the one you enjoy the most.
+Make sure you save all the reels you edited in the Instagram app again after editing, because the text does tend to glitch or disappear.

 7. Design the cover image

 Every reel needs a cover image.
 Instagram will automatically select a frame from the reel and use it as the default cover, but designing one is always a good idea.
 The cover image size should be the same size as Instagram story, which is 1080 x 1920 px.
 You can add your brand colors, different elements or photos, but make sure that the important information fits into a 1080x1080px square.
 This is going to be visible on your feed.
-Make sure you crop the profile picture before you post, so it fits the square.
+Make sure you crop it before you post, so it fits the square.
 I design everything using Canva, and you can try Canva Pro for free.
+So, if you go to post your reel, click on the cover image, you’ll be able to add one from your camera roll and adjust which part of it will be shown on your main feed.

 8. Research your hashtags and decide on up to 30 for this reel

 The next step in the reel creating process is hashtag research.
 I wrote all about hashtags already, so make sure you read that.
 Do your research and decide on the ones you want to use for this reel.
-Use up to 30 of them (I usually go for 29).
+Use up to 30 of them.
+Hashtags are not as efficient for reels as they are for static posts, but I still like to use them.
+I’m just not that worried about the number of hashtags I’m going to use.

 9. Write your caption